-A high school English teacher from Sydney, I moved to Vietnam in 2002 hoping for a simple life.
+A high school English teacher from Sydney, I moved to Vietnam in 2002 dreaming of a simple life.
 Within a year, I was running classes and a soccer club for street children in Hanoi, and Blue Dragon Children’s Foundation was launched.

 This blog follows on from my earlier blog, Street Kids In Vietnam.
-Here I will share the lessons I learn from the children and young people I meet from day to day; the extraordinary human beings whose lives might otherwise go unnoticed and unremarked, but whose daily trials and joys are truly exceptional.
+Here I share the stories of the children and young people I meet from day to day; the extraordinary human beings whose lives might otherwise go unnoticed, but whose daily trials and joys are truly exceptional.

 Life is a long story, and we all have much to both share and to learn.